-Congratulations!
-You’re married!
-While it certainly isn’t for everyone, changing your last name still seems to be a pretty popular choice among brides.
+While it certainly isn’t for everyone, changing your last name still seems to be a pretty popular choice among newly married women.
 However, if you’re like most brides out there, you probably didn’t think about how to actually do so until after your wedding day.
 With all the planning and fun leading up to the big day and the honeymoon afterwards, we wouldn’t blame you for putting this off.
 It can be a daunting, drawn-out, overwhelming process.
-Luckily, one of our loyal readers and recent bride herself Tori Pipak (formerly Tori Fondrk) is here to take the guesswork out of going from Miss to Mrs. Here are her top ten tips to changing your last name, if you’re choosing to do so.
+Luckily, one of our loyal readers – and a recent bride herself – Tori is here to take the guesswork out of going from Miss to Mrs. Here are her top ten tips to changing your last name, if you’re choosing to do so!

 Getting Your Official Marriage License